barthr/rosetta/README.md

 # Rosetta-snippets-cli
-Cli application for http://rosettacode.org/wiki/Rosetta_Code, it opens the webpage from the search term and also goes to the specific language
+Cli application for http://rosettacode.org/wiki/Rosetta_Code, it opens the webpage or returns the url from the search term and also goes to the specific language

 ```sh